lovedropbk/calculator/docs/dcf_implementation.md

     3. Calls `BaselIIEngine` to calculate annualized `CostOfRisk` (EL).
     4. Uses `EC_TOTAL` from repository for `EconCapRatio` (pragmatic approach matching expected ~8-12% range).
     5. Populates `CofParams` with these dynamic values.
-    6. Calls `RoracCalculator.Compute` (which now calls `DcfModel.Compute`) with the dynamic parameters.
+    6. Calls `DcfModel.Compute` directly with the dynamic parameters.

 ## User Interface
 - **New Section**: "Risk Parameters" added to the main calculator input area (expandable, folded by default).